Garden diseases - Tomato greenback

 • Feed tomato plants with a high potash feed - follow the directions carefully.

 Should your tomatoes develop greenback, the ripe parts of the fruit can still be eaten.
 Simply remove the dark, unripe sections and discard.
-You can also try growing greenback resistant varieties such as ‘Alicante’, ‘Cristal’, ‘Nimbus’ and ‘Craigella’.
+You can also try growing greenback resistant varieties such as ‘Alicante’, ‘Cristal’, ‘Tigerella’ and ‘Craigella’.

 Head to our tomatoes hub page for more growing and care information.